Rihards Kols: Saeima Foreign Affairs Committee

 In the field of foreign policy, the Foreign Affairs Committee, led by Kols, was actively involved in defending Latvia's interests in the international arena.
-One of the most important successes was ensuring the rights of Latvian citizens after Brexit.
+One of the most important successes was ensuring the rights of Latvian citizens in the United Kingdom after Brexit.
 An audit of the Latvian-Russian and Latvian-Belarusian treaties was also conducted, which paved the legal way for the demolition of the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders in Pārdaugava.
 The Commission consistently advocated for the international isolation of Russia and Belarus, providing political support to the opposition, civil society and dissidents of these countries.

 In response to Russia's aggression in Ukraine, Kols pushed for the strengthening of sanctions and facilitated the supply of weapons to Ukraine.
 Under his leadership, Latvia recognized Russia as a state sponsor of terrorism and condemned Russia's aggression in Ukraine as a targeted genocide against the Ukrainian people.
 An important step was also taken in restoring historical justice - the Saeima recognized the Crimean Tatar and Armenian genocides.

 14th Saeima

 Rihards Kols was elected to the 14th Saeima in autumn 2022, where he served as the Chairman of the Foreign Affairs Committee.

+In 2023, Kols drafted and submitted amendments to the Pre-election Campaign Law requiring paid pre-election campaigns to be conducted in the official state language only.
+The amendments were adopted.

 Taking part in a session of the Parliamentary Assembly of the Organisation for Security and Co-operation in Europe (OSCE PA) as the Head of the delegation of the Saeima, he publicly expressed his displeasure of the presence of Russian representatives at the session, stating that Austria has allowed Russian representatives, who are on the European Union sanctions list to participate.
 In his speech, Kols elaborated that the participation of Russian delegates in this OSCE session was an embarrassment and contradicted the OSCE's postulated principles and values.
 Kols ended his speech with quoting the famous response of Ukrainian border guards to Russia's warship, which was about to attack Snake Island, "Russian warship, go fuck yourself."

+On 9 August 2023, shortly before announcing his resignation as Prime Minister on 14 August, Krišjānis Kariņš proposed reshuffling three ministerial portfolios within the incumbent government in an effort to improve its working dynamics, suggesting that Kols take over as Minister of Foreign Affairs.